Dental Education History

 Especially noteworthy are the clinical developments and research accomplishments in the area of Implant Dentistry.
 Dr. P.I.
 Branemark has personally commended the implant developments by the Army Dental Corps as representing the cutting-edge of implant techniques.

-It's of great benefit that the Postgraduate Dental Training Programs are located on Fort Gordon with the DDEAMC, a major medical postgraduate teaching facility.
+It's of great benefit that the Postgraduate Dental Training Programs are located on Fort Eisenhower with the DDEAMC, a major medical postgraduate teaching facility.
 DDEAMC offers outstanding training support to the programs through medical department rotations, audio-visual, library, supply, and maintenance support.
 The Department of Clinical Investigation, DDEAMC, provides outstanding support for the many research projects of the residents.
 Additional support for medical rotations is provided for Periodontic residents in the Department of Veterans Affairs Medical Center, Augusta, Georgia

-The Fort Gordon DENTAC has also been at the forefront in the development and use of teledentistry technology and distance learning.
+The Fort Eisenhower DENTAC has also been at the forefront in the development and use of teledentistry technology and distance learning.
 Dentists anywhere in the world have the ability to consult with the specialists working at Tingay Dental Clinic.
 The technology also allows the staff to conduct videoteleconferences and continuing education seminars to a large number of people at widely scattered locations.

 All the residencies continue to utilize the latest advancements in technology and techniques.
 Some examples include the use of microscopes in endodontics, the use of lasers in surgery, the increase in the utilization of implants, computers and automation support, and the use of digital radiography.